How Can Optical Communications Shape the Future of Deep Space Communications? A Survey

 \subsection{Radio Frequency/Free Space Optical Systems}

-{Even though the FSO potentials in DS are tremendous, full implementation of the technology is yet deferred.
+{Even though the FSO potentials in DS are tremendous, full implementation of the technology is deferred.
 RF technology is still dominating space communications facilities, as discussed in Section~\ref{sec:dscome}.
-Some efforts in the literature support the idea of combining RF and FSO in DS as a starting point to emerge the FSO and to get the best of both worlds.}
+Some efforts in the literature support the idea of combining RF and FSO in DS as a starting point.

 The two schemes for integrating these technologies are hybrid RF/FSO and dual-hop RF/FSO.
-While a hybrid RF/FSO system combines the RF and FSO technologies in parallel, dual-hop RF/FSO implement them in series.
-The ability of hybrid RF/FSO to switch between RF and FSO leads to overall DS system performance improvement~\cite{trichili2021retrofitting} as it does in terrestrial~\cite{moradi2010availability}.
-In addition, RF/FSO dual-hop method increases coverage, enhances DS communications reliability, and lowers the overall system cost.
+While a hybrid RF/FSO system combines the RF and FSO technologies in parallel, dual-hop RF/FSO {implements} them in series.
+The ability of hybrid RF/FSO to switch between RF and FSO leads to overall DS system performance improvement~\cite{trichili2021retrofitting} as it does in terrestrial~\cite{moradi2010availability}. {The} RF/FSO dual-hop method, on the other hand, increases coverage, enhances DS communications reliability, and lowers the overall system cost.
 In~\cite{xu2020dual}, for example, the authors demonstrated the benefits of using dual-hub RF/FSO in lowering the probability of link outages in the presence of Solar scintillation.
 Similarly, authors of~\cite{xu2021mixed} analyzed the performance of RF/FSO systems and showed that they outperform both FSO and RF links in weak to moderate coronal turbulence.
 They also showed that BPSK modulation outperforms some other commonly used schemes in such an environment.~\cite{djordjevic2017oam} has also shown that combining RF/FSO with OAM increases spectral efficiency.
-To boost capacity and reduce turbulence effects in DS, furthermore,~\cite{yousif2019atmospheric} suggested combining OAM multiplexing in a \acrshort{mimo} system, which operates with modified PPM modulation with spatial mode multiplexing in a hybrid RF/FSO system.
+To boost capacity and reduce turbulence effects in DS, furthermore,~\cite{yousif2019atmospheric} suggested combining OAM multiplexing in a \acrshort{mimo} system, {which operates with modified PPM modulation with spatial mode multiplexing in a hybrid RF/FSO system.}